Which Of The Following Is A Microeconomic Topic

 Historical Context

 The roots of microeconomics can be traced back to the classical economists of the 18th and 19th centuries, such as Adam Smith, David Ricardo, and John Stuart Mill.
-However, the formal development of microeconomics as a distinct field occurred in the late 19th and early 20th centuries with the marginalist revolution.
+Still, the formal development of microeconomics as a distinct field occurred in the late 19th and early 20th centuries with the marginalist revolution.
 Economists like Carl Menger, William Stanley Jevons, and Léon Walras introduced the concept of marginal utility and used it to explain consumer behavior and price determination.

 In the mid-20th century, microeconomics underwent further development with contributions from economists like Kenneth Arrow, Gerard Debreu, and Paul Samuelson.
 Arrow and Debreu developed the general equilibrium theory, which provides a mathematical model of how all markets in an economy interact and reach equilibrium simultaneously.
 Samuelson integrated mathematics and economics, formalizing many microeconomic concepts and contributing to fields like welfare economics and public finance.